Jodenee/Voyager/docs/Reference/EmbedAuthor.md

 <br />

 ### _Validate()
 Validates the author to avoid making a bad request to Discord.
-This method returns a tuple with 2 items a [*boolean*](https://create.roblox.com/docs/scripting/luau/booleans) and an optional [*string*](https://create.roblox.com/docs/scripting/luau/strings).
+This method returns a tuple containing 2 items a [*boolean*](https://create.roblox.com/docs/scripting/luau/booleans) and an optional [*string*](https://create.roblox.com/docs/scripting/luau/strings).

 ???+ warning "Internal Code warning"
     This method is not meant to be used outside of Voyager's internal code.